Vinz1980/Vinz1980/README.md

 - 🌱 I’m currently learning how to create on github
 - ⚡ Fun fact: I am a scuba diving instructor and love the underwaterworld
+- I love the web3 and crypto space and explore a bit more every day